Fed and Interest rates.

 From the most recent meeting;

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
 The Committee expects economic growth to remain moderate over coming quarters and then to pick up very gradually.
-Consequently, the Committee anticipates that the rate will decline only slowly toward levels that it judges to be consistent with its dual mandate.
+Consequently, the Committee anticipates that the unemployment rate will decline only slowly toward levels that it judges to be consistent with its dual mandate.

 The dual mandate consists of maximum employment and stable prices.
 As you can see from the above “growth” is viewed as being synonymous with employment at least from a policy action point of view.
 We know that the stock market is also directly targeted.
 The Fed is therefore basically responsible for prosperity and the continuation of the American dream.
 Essentially an impossible task, full of contradictions, which makes it all the more amazing that the general public actually believes that they will succeed while at the same time expressing their unwavering believe in the free-market capitalism.
 To add to this, there is no body of economic science that has been tried and found sufficiently true enough to be reliable to use as a guide.
 Decisions are accordingly made for the most part using the wet-finger method.
 Fed speak, if the truth be known, is not so much a deliberate attempt to obfuscate as it is simple the result of genuine groping in the dark.
 Read the entire minutes!